New ALD Collateral Requirements

-The “in-scope” institutions that are required to submit the additional loan fields in 2019 are:
+The following “in-scope” institutions are required to begin submitting the additional loan fields beginning in May 2019:

-(1) All institutions that are underneath a Bank Holding Company (including a Financial Holding Company) or Intermediate Holding Company with >$50B in total assets, which is defined as the average over the last four calendar quarters,
+- All DIs that are underneath a Bank Holding Company (including a Financial Holding Company) or an Intermediate Holding Company with $50B or more in total consolidated assets, which is defined as the average over the last four calendar quarters.

-(3) All other domestic institutions with >$50B in total assets, which is defined as the average over the last four calendar quarters.
+All other domestic institutions with $50B or more in total consolidated assets, which is defined as the average over the last four calendar quarters.

 Collateral management is a central element of the Federal Reserve’s credit risk management practices.
 Accordingly, the Federal Reserve periodically conducts reviews of its margins and valuation practices, making adjustments as needed.
 The new requirements for submitting ALD collateral reports continue that practice.

 See the Collateral Bulletin applicable to these changes below:

 November 28, 2017 Collateral Bulletin